For all the socialist and LeFT wing leave supporters, thank you!

 Inner London ranked as the richest area in Northern Europe in the study, but it was alone in the top ten richest list.

-Other research carried out by Inequality Briefing has found the gap between the richest and poorest region in the UK, in terms of disposable income, is the widest in the EU.
+Other research carried out by Inequality Briefing has found the gap between the richest and poorest regions in the UK, in terms of disposable income, is the widest in the EU.

 The findings reveal that the UK is highly dependent on London and its environs, with just one British region other than the capital – the south-east of England – having a GDP per capita in excess of the EU-15 average, meaning that just 27 per cent of the UK population live in regions wealthier than that EU average.